Chucks007/cycle-navigator-dashboard/documents/VERIFICATION_REPORT.md

 ## Conclusion

 **✅ Base functionality verified.
 Real-time prices, charts, and technical indicators are loading correctly from `stock_dashboard.py`.**

+**CI Note:** The CI Playwright E2E run executed successfully (main) and included the updated step to install dev dependencies prior to running `playwright install`.

 The dashboard is fully operational and ready for:
 - Integration with Cycle Navigator features